vladigleba/vladigleba.github.io/source/_posts/2014-05-28-using-redis-for-autocomplete-in-rails-apps.markdown

 “search-suggestions:v” => [[“via delizia”, 1], [“vault martini”, 1]]
 ```

 And now you can see how autocompletion will work.
 Whenever a user types “v” in the search bar, we can return a list of search suggestions simply by returning the values in the “search-suggestions:v” set.
 There is no need for expensive queries that search through the entire database and look for matches.
 Instead, we find what we’re looking for instantly.
-This is the beauty of Redis (and other key-value stores).
+That's the beauty of Redis (and other key-value stores).

+## Extracting Values from a Sorted Set

 But how do we extract values from a set?
 Well, Redis has a command called `zrevrange` that does just that.
-It returns a ———-----HERE———-----
+It returns a range of elements sorted by score (with the highest scores listed first).
+Go ahead and add the following function to `search_suggestion.rb`, which accepts a `prefix` variable and uses `zrevrange` to return the first 10 elements of a sorted set containing the specified `prefix` value:

 ``` ruby search_suggestion.rb
 . . .